sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/tag/variants-states.md

   alt: 'Image of the filter tag used as filter',
   title: 'filter tag used as filter'
 }) }}

-* The status of the tags in the filter is active or inactive.{.lead}
+* The status of the tags in the filter is active or inactive. {.lead}
-* When a tag is clicked, the status concerned toggles to the other status and influences the filter result.{.lead}
+* When a tag is clicked, the status concerned toggles to the other status and influences the filter result. {.lead}
 * A tag ‘all’ is always inserted within the filter.
-If this filter tag is clicked, it changes to the active status and all other tags in the filter are set to the inactive status.{.lead}
+If this filter tag is clicked, it changes to the active status and all other tags in the filter are set to the inactive status. {.lead}

 Example:
 {{ imageOnGreyBackground({